 - Playwriting - Radio or voice-over performance

-- Arts Administration - Facilitator - Speech and drama teaching - Community artist - Events/festival management
+- Arts Administration - Facilitator - Community artist - Events/festival management

 Progression Opportunities: On successful completion of this course, students who obtain a GPA of 50 or above as per institute guidelines are eligible to be considered for entry to a number of add-on Level 8 courses within the Department of Creative Media, Arts and Music: